nikic/PHP-Parser/doc/component/AST_builders.markdown

 namespace Name\Space;

 use Some\Other\Thingy as SomeClass;
+use function strlen;
+use const PHP_VERSION;
 abstract class SomeOtherClass extends SomeClass implements A\Few, \Interfaces {
+    use FirstTrait;
+    use SecondTrait, ThirdTrait, AnotherTrait {
+        foo as bar;
+        AnotherTrait::baz as test;
+        AnotherTrait::func insteadof SecondTrait;
+    }
     protected $someProperty;
     private $anotherProperty = array(1, 2, 3);
     /**